learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 containing data from a fictional company.
 You probably remember the Northwind database from our section on Advanced SQL.
 Here's the schema for the Northwind database:
 [Schema](https://raw.githubusercontent.com/learn-co-curriculum/dsc-mod-3-project/master/Northwind_ERD_updated.png)
 - You can also use data of your own finding that is interesting.
-This should be in the form of a database if possible, but please find a data set that will lead to interesting hypothesis(questions)
+This should be in the form of a database if possible, but please find a data set that will lead to interesting hypotheses(questions).
   - if you find data you think is helpful, please feel free to ask for instructor help via Slack.

 ## Deliverables
-Your team must prepare a 5 minute presentation that gives the other team members insights as to what features they should focus on to impact hospital readmission.
-Your presentation must outline the process you went through and use at least 4 meaningful data visualizations to help illustrate your findings.
-Your team is expected to use git as a collaborative tool for this project to manage version control and history.
-No more than 8 slides.
+- Your team must prepare a 5-10 minute presentation detailing the statistical analysis performed.
+- Be sure to specify both the null hypothesis and the alternative hypothesis for your questions.
+- You should also specify if your hypothesis is a one-tail or a two-tail test.
+- Your presentation must provide at least three hypotheses(questions) and outline the process you went through to test the hypotheses.
+- Use at least 4 meaningful data visualizations to help illustrate your findings.
+- No more than 8 slides.

 Be prepared to answer questions such as:
+- "Why did you select your data?"
 - "how did you pick the question(s) that you did?"
-- "why are these questions important from a business and/or healthcare perspective?"
+- "why are these questions important?"
+- "how did you decide on the statistical analysis carried out by your group?"
 - "how did you decide on the data cleaning options you performed?"
 - "why did you choose a given method or library?"
 - "why did you select those visualizations and what did you learn from each of them?"

 ## Project Checklist:

- - [ ] Use the data given
+ - [ ] Use the data provided or one of your own
    - [ ] Establish naming conventions for variables and datasets
    - [ ] Clean dataset & record parameters used to clean the data
      - [ ] You may use Pandas or Python functions
      - [ ] **Document every step of the cleaning process**
-     - [ ] Create **at least two** new features that were not present in the original data sets
  - [ ] Use Pandas and Numpy to generate useful metrics for readmission

  - [ ] Posted to git repository: